redis/redis-doc/commands/touch.md

-Alters the last access time of a key(s).
+Alters the last access time of one or more keys.
-A key is ignored if it does not exist.
+A key is ignored if it doesn't exist.

 @return